denisftw/scala-line-counter/README.md

-##scala-line-counter

-A simple project that helps learn a certain number of Scala-related technologies such as

-- sbt
-- Akka
+## scala-line-counter

-As a bonus, it also analyses the code and counts the number of lines.
+A simple project that illustrates simple Scala usage, and as an additional bonus, counts the number of lines.